The Calculation of the Two-Loop Spin Splitting Functions $P_{ij}^{(1)}(x)$: Appendix section : #1

 {\bf Abstract}

 We present the calculation of the two-loop spin splitting functions $P_{ij}^{(1)}(x)\; (i,j = q,g)$ contributing to the next-to-leading order corrected spin structure function $g_1(x,Q^2)$.
 These splitting functions, which are presented in the \MSbs, are derived from the order $\alpha_s^2$ contribution to the anomalous dimensions $\gamma_{ij}^{m} \; (i,j = q,g)$.
 The latter correspond to the local operators which appear in the operator product expansion of two electromagnetic currents.
 Some of the properties of the anomalous dimensions will be discussed.
-In particular we find that in order $\alpha_s^2$ the supersymmetric relation $\gamma_{qq}^{m} + \gamma_{gq}^{m} - \gamma_{qg}^{m} - \gamma_{gg}^{m} = 0$ is violated.
+In particular our findings are in agreement with the supersymmetric relation $\gamma_{qq}^{m} + \gamma_{gq}^{m} - \gamma_{qg}^{m} - \gamma_{gg}^{m} = 0$ up to order $\alpha_s^2$.